yujie123jw/sample-apps/demo-node-apidemo/README.md

 # How to run - Apcera

-$TOKEN should be your Bearer token. $CLUSTER should be the address of the API server.
+$CLUSTER should be the address of the API server.
+The $username and $password variables are for you to set the credentials for the web interface.
-You can find this info in `.apc` file under $APC_HOME directory.

 ```
 cd demo-node-apidemo
 apc app create node-apidemo-app --stager /apcera::nodejs -ae --batch
-apc app update node-apidemo-app  -e username="*" -e password="*" -e TOKEN="$TOKEN" -e CLUSTER="$CLUSTER" --restart --batch
+apc app update node-apidemo-app  -e username="*" -e password="*" -e CLUSTER="$CLUSTER" --restart --batch
 apc app start node-apidemo-app
 ```